-5 Results
+Results

-We evaluate our approach in experiments with human players, and we analyze the sounds produced.
-For comparison, we analyze three different systems: (i) Random: Every time the agent steps in a cell, a note drawn uniformly randomly from M is played; (ii) Biased Random: Similar to Random, but notes that are the third or the fifth of the note that was played previously are drawn with a probability of 70% (equally distributed), while all other notes are drawn with probability 30% (equally distributed); (iii) Cooperative: Follows our implicit cooperation scheme described in the previous section.
+We evaluate our approach in experiments with human players.
+For comparison, we analyze 3 different systems: (i) Random: Every time the agent steps in a cell, a note drawn uniformly randomly from M is played; (ii) Biased Random: Similar to Random, but notes that are the third or the fifth of the note that was played previously are drawn with 70% probability (equally distributed), while all other notes are drawn with 30% probability (equally distributed); (iii) Cooperative: Follows our implicit cooperation scheme described in the previous section.
+Hence, in Random notes are drawn arbitrarily; while Biased Random still draws notes randomly, but following the basic principle from music theory that thirds and fifths should appear with higher likelihood, forming arpeggios.

-Hence, in Random notes are drawn completely arbitrarily; while Biased Random still draws notes randomly, but following the basic principle from music theory that thirds and fifths should appear with higher likelihood, forming arpeggios.
-We implemented our system in a game, where a character (controlled by the user), is able to walk freely in an environment and collect objects.
+We implemented our system in a game, where a character (controlled by the user) is able to walk freely in an environment and collect objects.
 These objects are created with the purpose of motivating the users to explore the environment.
 We uniformly randomly select 3 cells that are currently visible to contain objects.
 Once new cells become visible (due to the user movement), we repeat the same procedure.
 We display a score based on how many items were collected, to represent the system as a "video game" to the users.

-We had a pool of 10 users, and each one played all 3 systems.
+We had 10 users, and each one played all 3 systems.
 We randomized the order that each user played each system, in order to avoid ordering issues.
 Additionally, the users did not know how our system works, nor which one of the 3 systems they were currently playing (the 3 variations were presented to them as X, Y and Z).
 Each variation was played for 180s, and after that they had to fill in a form about their experience.
-A video showing the systems is available at https://youtu.be/EtmtwldRCQs.

 We queried the users the following questions: (i) On a scale of 0 to 10, where 0 means "completely arbitrary" and 10 means "very interesting", how do you classify the audio of the system?; (ii) On a scale of 0 to 10, where 0 means "no relation at all" and 10 means "very related", how do you classify the relation between your actions and the audio of the system?; (iii) If you believe there is a relation, on a scale of 0 to 10, where 0 means "very rarely" and 10 means "very frequently", how do you classify the occurrence of a major motivation to "compose" a song while exploring the virtual environment?; (iv) On a scale of 0 to 10, where 0 means "definitely not" and 10 means "absolutely", do you classify the sound output of the system as "music"?; (v) On a scale of 0 to 10, where 0 means "very disturbing" and 10 means "very pleasant", how do you classify the audio experience provided by the system?; (vi) On a scale of 0 to 10, where 0 means "not engaging at all" and 10 means "very immersive", how do you classify your experience with the system as a whole?